ASainio/Gaia-eDR3-WISE-Light-Curve-Figures/README.md

      AND (cc_flags NOT LIKE '_P__')
      AND ab_flags = '00'
      AND (
-         (w1mpro < 15 AND w1snr > 30)
+         (w1mpro < 15.5 AND w1snr > 30)
          OR
-         (w2mpro < 15 AND w2snr > 30)
+         (w2mpro < 15.5 AND w2snr > 30)
      )
      ```

 ## Filtering and Periodogram Analysis

 ### Position Filtering
-- Each data point is cross-checked against the source’s expected position based on Gaia proper motions, with generous 1 arcsecond radius.
+- Each source with GAIA PM < 50mas are included within 1" radius.
+- Sources within > 1 - 3" are included if CATWISE2020 PM vector behaves well with GAIA PM direction.
+-
 - **Top Panels**: Raw data is plotted without additional filters.

-### Sigma Clipping for Periodogram
+### Other Filtering:
-- Sources with < 50 datapoints after filtering were discarded.
+- Sources with < 100 datapoints after filtering were discarded.
 - Data was sigma clipped for periodogram with parameters: upper = 3, lower = 3.

 ### Periodogram Settings
-- **Period Adjustments**:
-  - If the periods close to the WISE interval (~0.066 days) or its fractions were recalculated to avoid aliasing.
+  - Periods that were close to median WISE observation cadence recalculated we're removed to avoid false positives.
 However aliasing might still occure in some cases.
+  - Known aliasing periods remaining are: 0.028
   - Aliasing fractions are indicated with gray triangles in the **Best Period** figure.
-- **Period Range**:
   - Minimum period: 0.5 hours
-  - Maximum period: 7 days
-- **Execution**: The periodogram is run twice for improved accuracy.
+  - The periodogram is run twice for improved accuracy.
-- **Separate Solutions**: Each band is analyzed independently.
+  - Each band is analyzed independently.

-This work benefits from VizieR Online Data Catalog: Catalogue of white dwarfs in Gaia EDR3 (Gentile+, 2021)
+This work benefits from:
+- VizieR Online Data Catalog: Catalogue of white dwarfs in Gaia EDR3 (Gentile+, 2021)
+- ASTROPY
+- WISEVIEW
+-